openbullet/openbullet2-docs/docs/proxies/what-is-a-proxy.md

 Instead of having the IP address of each individual proxy, some services that offer **rotating proxies** allow you to connect to a single endpoint and they will automatically rotate the proxy in the back.
 This is useful if your application doesn't have built-in support for switching between multiple proxy servers (e.g. a web browser).

 :::info INFO
-OpenBullet 2 supports these proxies, but **you need to tick these options when you create a job**, so that the main IP of the service will never get banned, and more than one bot at a time is allowed to use it.
+OpenBullet 2 supports these proxies, but **you need to tick these options when you create a job** that uses this kind of proxies, so that the main IP of the service will never get banned, and more than one bot at a time is allowed to use it.

 ![Setup Page](/img/proxies/rotating-options.png)
 :::